trrapp12/CountDownTimer/README.md

  ```

 2. Make sure you are still in the CountDownTimer folder
+3. From the CountDownTimer folder, on the terminal, type `cd CountDownTimer`
-3. Type `start index.html` to run the program from the terminal
+4. Type `start index.html` to run the program from the terminal
-4. Enjoy!
+5. Enjoy!
 <br/>
 <br/>